mosheShechner/NLP_HW1/README.md

 2) regression

 Each part is presented in an html file (of its Jupyter notebooks):
-/html/part1.html
+* /html/part1.html
-/html/part2.html
+* /html/part2.html

 Run/ Reproduce:
 1) Download 'src' directory

-2) Run relevant notebook
+2) Run the relevant notebook:
-part1.ipynb
+   * part1.ipynb
-part2.ipynb
+   * part2.ipynb